nRFMesh/nRF52_Mesh/README.md

 <img src="images/cmsis-wizard.png" width="400">

 ### Automated mesh devices configuration
- User data flashing is done with Pylink which reads in [uicr.py](tools\uicr.py) the registers of the attached device, look it up in the **NODES_CONFIG** file, retrives which parameters should be flashed, the mapping of parameters to CUSTOMER_X registers come from "uicr_map.json".
+ User data flashing is done with Pylink which reads in [uicr.py](tools\uicr.py) the registers of the attached device, look it up in the **config** file, retrives which parameters should be flashed, the mapping of parameters to CUSTOMER_X registers come from "uicr_map.json".

 ## simple board switch
 The repo contais a directory for boards declaration "boards/" and a directory for applications "applications/".
 Although every application targets a particular board, it is possible to use any application for any other board.
 In the makefile a sinlge line has to be edited